2.9% + $0.60 Per Transaction

 I used Wave for years.
 I loved it—until I did the math.
 I was paying over $2,400/year in processing fees while telling myself it was "free."

-That's when I built Quidbill: invoicing that costs what it says it costs. $29/month.
-No percentages.
-No surprises.
+That's when I built Quidbill: invoicing that costs what it says it costs. $19/month for the product, no Quidbill percentage cut, no surprises.

 I'm honest about this: Wave is the right choice if: